 In their own words, Outschool is a “marketplace for live online classes for learners age 3 to 18.
 Classes include interaction with real people – teachers and classmates – in videochats, with messaging and group discussion.”
 It harnesses the power of the internet to match teachers who are working from their homes to kids across the country in their own homes.

 Many of the classes are academic skill building classes, but often with a twist that allows the teacher and kids to connect over a shared interest while also teaching / learning core academic skills, such as English classes on describing setting or characters within a Marvel Avengers theme or chemistry using Harry Potter references.
 Many classes are educational about non-core academics, such as music, art, and coding, or go further into an academic subject than a typical school might – I saw a 52-week long class (one hour a week) on the history of world war 2.
 You might think no kid would be that interested in world war 2, but I know of one!
 And some classes are just for fun – like Disney trivia or tea parties.
-But each class offers a chance for your child to connect to a teacher and to other kids, which may feel especially relevant during this socially distanced time.
+And if there’s a class you’d love to enroll in that nobody is teaching yet, you can request it, and a teacher may create it.
+Each class offers a chance for your child to connect to a teacher and to other kids, which may feel especially relevant during this socially distanced time.

 How does it work?